Read everything you need to know about Shakespeare’s death – what age he died, where he died, how he died, and what his last words were.

 William Shakespeare died on 23 April 1616, his 52nd birthday.
 In truth, the exact date of Shakespeare’s death is not known but assumed from a record of his burial two days later, 25 April 1616, at Holy Trinity Church.
 Stratford Upon Avon, where his grave remains.

-The last months of Shakespeare life were embroiled in scandal after his daughter Judith’s husband Thomas Quiney was brought before the church court at Holy Trinity.
+The last months of Shakespeare’s life were embroiled in scandal after his daughter Judith’s husband Thomas Quiney was brought before the church court at Holy Trinity.
 Thomas was made to do penance for getting another woman pregnant who then died in childbirth – a likely reason behind Shakespeare rewriting his will on 25 March 16167.
-Within weeks of writing his new will Shakespeare was dead.
+Within weeks of writing his new will, Shakespeare was dead.

 Where did Shakespeare’s death happen?

-In 1610 Shakespeare left his working life in London and lived in retirement with his wife in Stratford-upon-Avon’s second largest property – New House.
+In 1610 Shakespeare left his working life in London and lived in retirement with his wife in Stratford-upon-Avon’s largest house – New House.
 It is believed that Shakespeare’s death occurred in New House, where he would have been attended by his son-in-law Dr John Hall, the local physician.

 How did Shakespeare die?